 Asmir Begovic joined Everton in July 2021 following four years that started and finished on England’s south coast and featured stop-offs in Milan and Azerbaijan.

-Goalkeeper Begovic, a Bosnia and Herzegovina international who represented his country at the 2014 World Cup in Brazil, played 51 times for Championship Bournemouth in the season before transferring to Everton.
+Begovic, a Bosnia and Herzegovina international who represented his country at the 2014 World Cup in Brazil, played 51 times for Championship Bournemouth in the season before transferring to Everton.

 He originally moved to Vitality Stadium in 2017, joining from Chelsea straight after gaining a Premier League winner’s medal as part of manager Antonio Conte’s champion Stamford Bridge squad.

-Begovic was on the pitch for every minute of Bournemouth’s top-flight campaign in his first season, the Cherries finishing 12th under Eddie Howe, and played 24 times in the competition as his side ended the following season in 14th.
+Begovic was on the pitch for every minute of Bournemouth’s top-flight campaign in his first season, the Cherries finishing 12th under Eddie Howe, and played 24 times in the competition as his side ended the following campaign in 14th.

 Begovic had been with Qarabag four months when seven-times European champions AC Milan offered a temporary deal.